seetadev/AgentMesh-Playground/README.md

 AgentMesh Playground is a growing repository of **example implementations, experiments, and demos** built using the **AgentMesh Stack**.

+The project aligns closely with ongoing explorations around **libp2p, IPFS, AI/ML systems, and decentralized coordination**, including discussions and demos showcased in libp2p and IPFS community events.

-This repo enables contributors to:
+This repository enables contributors to:

 * Build and test **multi-agent coordination scenarios**
 * Experiment with **p2p communication using libp2p**